akeneo/pim-api-docs/content/filter.md

  - `VALUE` is a value whose type corresponds to the allowed type detailed below.

 #### Examples
-To get only enabled products, you can use the following URL.
+To only retrieve enabled products, you can use the following URL.

 ```
 /api/rest/v1/products?search={"enabled":[{"operator":"=","value":true}]}
 ```

 Of course, you can combine as many filters as you want.
-The example below will get you the enabled products that are 70% complete.
+The example below will get you the enabled products being 70% complete.

 ```
 /api/rest/v1/products?search={"enabled":[{"operator":"=","value":true}], "completeness":[{"operator":">","value":70}]}
 ```

 You can even combine several filters on the same product properties.
-The example below will get you the products created on the 4th and the 5th of July 2016.
+The example below will get you the products created both the 4th and the 5th of July 2016.

 ```
 /api/rest/v1/products?search={"created":[{"operator":"=","value":"2016-07-04"},{"operator":"=","value":"2016-07-05"}]}